security-force-monitor/fmtrpt_data/README.md

 * `_closingFixes`: deal with any last annoyances that aren't structural, but keep cropping up.

 Once the XML is in a nested form and passes the linter, two sub-processes remain: `_deduplicateXML` and `_generateOutput`.
 The `_deduplicateXML` function is an XSLT step, which deals with cases where data about a single attribute is expressed across two of that attribute.
 For example, if a training item has two `<course_title>` attributes, on with "Leadership" and the other with "Seminar", `_deduplicateXML` merges them into a single tag with the value "Leadership Seminar".
-This process is called "Muenchian Grouping" and it's a robust way to ensure that all levels of the XML are deduplicated and consistent at the right level.
+This process is a robust way to ensure that all levels of the XML are deduplicated and consistent at the right level.

 The final step - `_generateOutput` - flattens the XML into a single, tab-delimited output with a specific field ordering.
 The most interesting part of this function is the use of the `ancestor` function in `xmlstarlet`, which ensures the country and program name fields of each training item are populated.

 #### Step 2: Clean and Structure

-The first stage of the data extraction workflow are in `1_clean_extract`and take us from PDFs to tabular data for each geographical region for which data are published in a specific year.
+The first stage of the data extraction workflow are in `1_scrape_extract`and take us from PDFs to tabular data for each geographical region for which data are published in a specific year.
 The second part of the workflow in `2_clean_structure` takes these raw output, aggregates and cleans them up.
 Here's the top level structure of this part of the workflow:

 ```
 fmtrpt_2000_2001/2_clean_structure